avalonmediasystem/react-structural-metadata-editor/README.md

 yarn dev
 ```

-Starts the Node.js server with the built ReactJS components via webpack, in which you can view your work.
-Open up the browser and navigate to http://localhost:3001/, where the component is rendered with the content served by the Node.js server.
+Starts the webpack development server at http://localhost:3001 in which you can view your work.

 ```
 yarn test:watch